 There is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.
 ACER does not offer spelling waivers for candidates with dyslexia when granting reasonable test adjustments.
 The markers concentrate on the content and level of thought demonstrated by the writing, rather than on spelling.

 The process for applying for reasonable test adjustments in each state may differ slightly.
-Please check with the relevant tertiary admissions centre for NT, QLD, SA, WA.
+Please check with the relevant tertiary admissions centre for NT, SA, WA.

 Queensland QTAC 1300 467 822

 South Australia & Northern Territory SATAC (08) 8224 4000

 To apply for reasonable test adjustments for all other states and outside Australia:

 - Complete your STAT test booking with ACER first.

 - Obtain a professional evaluation of your condition (no more than one year old for a medical condition).
 The documentation from your health practitioner must give a clear diagnosis and information on your condition, indicate the impact of your disability in test settings and include a statement as to what accommodations your health practitioner feels are appropriate for you in test settings.
 All supporting documentation must be typed on the medical practitioner’s official letterhead and include the date and title, name, registration number, contact details, and signature of the health practitioner.